MINIMALaq/Connection_plot_on_the_map/README.md

 Note: I added `cartopy==0.19.0.post1` to the requirements.txt to avoid errors in installing `geoplot`.
-You can use other mehods which introdced [here](https://pythonissues.com/issues/2179634).
+You can use other mehods which introduced [here](https://pythonissues.com/issues/2179634).